 Or don’t.
 Even if you aren’t planning on taking the train, it is still such a beautiful train station to visit.
 Grab an espresso and people watch while the trains go by.

 Try Macarons, Pâté and Foie Gras

 Honestly, we don’t like French food.
 Like not even a little.
 But when in the belly of the beast you must try the local fare.
 We tried foie gras steps from the Arc de Triomphe and dined on pâté with locals and were still unimpressed.
-However the macarons at the Louvre were a delight!
-Do your palate a favor and try them all anyways, you don’t want your French food experience to be limited to fries.
+However, the macarons at the Louvre were a delight!
+Or head to Pierre Hermé for a super gourmet macaron variety.
+Do your palate a favor and try all the foods anyway, you don’t want your French food experience to be limited to fries.

 Experience Notre Dame

 Notre Dame is stunning inside and out.
 Admire the amazing architecture and stained glass while learning about its history.
 And yes, there are gargoyles.
 It is free to visit however the line can be long!

 Want to avoid the crowds?
 Check out St. Paul Cathedral for another beautiful cathedral.